cjonesdev/docker-amazonlinux-lamp/README.md

 You will most likely want to develop on your local machine.
 Create your directory structure on your local machine and figure out where you want your web root to reside.
 Update the `-v ~/sites:/var/www/html` with the path to your working directory. `~/sites` in this example would be where your files reside locally, relative to the home directory.
 You can also use a full path.
 Don't change `:/var/www/html`.

-If you built the image locally
+If you built the image locally, use the following to create a container from the image built above

 ```
 # Custom Image Build
 docker run -ti --name containerName -p 80:80 -p 3306:3306 -p 27017:27017 -v ~/sites:/var/www/html -d imagesName